coq/coq/doc/sphinx/language/gallina-specification-language.rst

                       : | Proof . … Admitted .

 .. todo:: This use of … in this grammar is inconsistent
+          What about removing the proof part of this grammar from this chapter and putting it somewhere where top-level tactics can be described as well?
+          See also #7583.

 This grammar describes *The Vernacular* which is the language of commands of Gallina.
 A sentence of the vernacular language, like in